CaoXuanHao0/CaoXuanHao0.github.io/_posts/2022-09-01-[Blog] Explainability in transformer based model.md

 $$E_h A^{(b)} = \frac{1}{M} \sum_{m}^{} ∇A_m^{(b)} \odot A_m^{(b)+}$$

-* **(2) Layer (Block) aggregation by (attention) matrix multiplication** Same as before.
+* **(2) Layer (Block) aggregation by (attention) matrix multiplication**

+Same as before.

-Note that in [2] authors use relevance score R (calculated from LRP) to replace raw attention matrix A, but later in [3] they find out that it's not so helpful, so they use attention matrix A again.
+Note that in [2] authors use relevance score R (calculated from LRP method) to replace raw attention matrix A, but later in [3] they find out that it's not so helpful, so they use attention matrix A again.

 Code: